Biriyani (soundtrack): Release

-The audio rights of the soundtrack were acquired by Sony Music in May 2013.
+The audio rights of the soundtrack were acquired by Sony Music India in May 2013.
 The album was scheduled to be released on 15 August 2013 at The Leela Palace, Chennai with sources suggesting that the team was planning to recruit leading music directors from the Malayalam, Telugu and Hindi film industries for the launch.
 However, the audio launch was postponed to 31 August, according to sources.
 On 16 August, the audio tracks were leaked online causing an uproar from the team.
 Due to the leak, the planned audio launch was subsequently cancelled, and though it was announced that the album would be directly released to stores on 21 August 2013, the audio launch eventually happened at an undisclosed FM station on 21 August.

 Reception

-The Soundtrack Album of Biriyani received positive response.
+The soundtrack album received positive response.
 Behindwoods wrote "With complete free hand from Venkat Prabhu, Yuvan has loads of fun composing his 100th !
 You too have fun listening !" and rated the album 3/5.
 IndiaGlitz wrote "Alright the feast is served, wait it's only the audio that is out.
 The movie will have to wait another month, till then get ready to sync your iPod with Yuvan's 100thalbum, which is sure to spice you up.
 A Venkat Prabhu feast with Karthi's commercial gimmick, the album is early but sure to rock your wits out.
 Pump up the Volume, it's party time!".
 Musicperk.com wrote "A word needs to be said about Yuvan-Venkat Prabhu combination for delivering chartbusters right from Chennai 28, Saroja, Goa, Mankatha & Biriyani follows the tradition too. ’Biriyani’ hyped as Yuvan’s 100th album doesn’t disappoint the fans.
 It has Yuvan at his experimental best & would certainly be an added pillar to the movie" and rated it 8/10 further adding that it's an "Uber-cool album after a very long time!". way2movies.com gave a positive review terming the Album a "Trade mark Peppy melody from Yuvan Shankar Raja".
 Milliblog, which is known for its 100 word reviews wrote a 200 word review praising the compositions.
 It stated that Yuvan’s 100th deserves Milliblog’s 200.